What We Do

 Helping children in Sri Lanka since 1990

-Has dedicated over Two and a Half Million Dollars for charitable work in Sri Lanka, and has provided:
+Has dedicated over Three Million Dollars for charitable work in Sri Lanka, and has provided:

 - Support for a Home in Mount Lavinia for underprivileged children, caring for up to 85 children at a time, over the past twenty-six years